Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 - if you have allergies to medicines, foods, or other substances

-- if you have heart problems, blood vessel problems (eg, narrowed arteries), thick blood, or a history of stroke, heart attack, or blood clots
+- if you have heart problems, blood vessel problems (eg, narrowed arteries), bleeding or blood clotting problems, thick blood, or a history of stroke, heart attack, or blood clots

-- if you have kidney problems, diabetes, dehydration or low blood volume, a blood infection, abnormal proteins in the blood, or asthma
+- if you have kidney problems, diabetes, dehydration or low blood volume, a blood infection, abnormal proteins or high protein levels in the blood, or asthma

 Some MEDICINES MAY INTERACT with Panglobulin NF.
 Tell your health care provider if you are taking any other medicines, especially any of the following: